marioy47/blog-site/posts/react-storybook-intro-and-setup/index.md

 1 directory, 18 files
 ```

 This files where created by the `npx sb init` command and the contain a bunch of components and stories.

-For instance, there a component called **Button** created in `src/stories/Button.js` with the corresponding story in `src/stories/Button.stories.js`
+For instance, there is a component called **Button** created in `src/stories/Button.js` with the corresponding story in `src/stories/Button.stories.js`

 This is the component: